quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 10/11/16 - sudoers

+The proper way to edit `/etc/sudoers` is to use `visudo`, which strangely does not necessarily launch good ol' `vi` but the default editor of choice (`nano` on Debian).

+"But I *just* want to give X sudo powers!
+What's up with the syntax?"

+There is likely to be a `sudo` group in `/etc/sudoers`, so you can just add X to the `sudo` group with `gpasswd -a X sudo`.

 ### 09/11/16 - cp only subfolders

 You can copy only the sub folders with `cp -r folderA/* folderB`.